How to set up a new employee's super

 You must pay super for an employee aged under 18 years if they work for you more than 30 hours in any week, regardless of how much you pay them.
 Before 1 July 2022, employees also had to earn at least $450 (before tax) in a month to be eligible for super.

 How much super should you pay?

-Use the ATO's SG contributions calculator to find the correct amount of super you'll need to pay.
+You can use the ATO's SG contributions calculator to find the correct amount of super you'll need to pay.
 You'll need to know your employee's income and their chosen super fund.

 What is SuperStream?

-- their own payroll
+- your own payroll (SuperStream compliant)

 - clearing houses

 - default super funds

 A clearing house is a portal that allows you to make all your super contributions for all your employees in one payment – even if they're with different super funds.

 For businesses with 20 employees or fewer, you can pay super for all employees in one lump sum to the Small Business Superannuation Clearing House.